Yamani-Swathi/ROI_Based-Object-Detection-Using-Redis-and-RabbitMQ/README.md

+# 🎥 ROI-Based Object Detection Using Redis and RabbitMQ

 A real-time intelligent surveillance system that processes multiple video streams using **YOLOv7**, **RabbitMQ**, **Redis**, **OpenCV**, and **Python**.
 The project performs object detection and person segmentation while validating detections inside predefined Regions of Interest (ROI) to improve monitoring accuracy and reduce unnecessary event storage.

 ---